 - Read any picture book (we do The Hundred Dresses) and compare and contrast the theme and the main idea.

-- Have your students write their own story with a different main idea and theme so they truly get the understanding of the difference.
+- Have your students write their own story with a different main idea and theme, so they truly get an understanding of the difference.

 - Use an anchor chart!

 If you’d like main idea and theme matching, plus the anchor chart you can grab it here for FREE!
 Just click the link!

 - Look at many pictures to analyze a theme and see how it relates to real life.